grantbow/fit/README.md

 to commit (or remove) the issues from source control.

-An optional config file next to the issues directory named .bug.yml may specify options like a file to use as a default Description text.
+An optional config file next to the issues directory named .bug.yml may specify options.
+Current options include:
+    * PMIT location of issues directory
+    * file to use as a default Description text.
+    * import xml dump

 This differs from other distributed bug tracking tools, (which usually store a database in a hidden directory) in that you can still easily